-Elston Consulting Limited act as sponsor to the Company.
+Aspen Advisers Limited act as sponsor to the Company.
 The sponsor has been involved in the design of the Company and the Sub-funds.
 The role of the sponsor is expected to be largely passive, however, it will be consulted on key decisions involving the Company (such as any change in service providers) and the ACD will (albeit at all times subject to its regulatory responsibilities) take into account the views and requests of the sponsor in this regard.
+The sponsor does not receive remuneration in respect of its role as sponsor.